stephaniechallita/dsl/README.md

 ### Ecore modeling

-Within your Eclipse RCP that includes EMF, Xtext and Xtend (e.g., Eclipse DSL, the GEMOC Studio), create an _Ecore Modeling Project_.
+Within your Eclipse RCP that includes EMF, Xtext and Xtend (e.g., [Eclipse DSL](https://www.eclipse.org/downloads/packages/release/2023-09/r/eclipse-ide-java-developers) with the added [Ecore tools](https://projects.eclipse.org/projects/modeling.emft.ecoretools) which you can install with _Help_ -> _Eclipse Marketplace..._ -> search for `ecoretools`), create an _Ecore Modeling Project_.
 Then you can start modeling your domain as an object-oriented metamodel, which should represent the different concepts of your language and how they are related.

-You may validate your metamodel by right-click on your ecore model and _Validate_.
+You may validate your metamodel by right-clicking on your ecore model and then clicking on _Validate_.

-When this is done, you can generate the Java-based implementation of your domain model by opening the associated `genmodel` file, right-click on the root element and _Generate all_
+When this is done, you can generate the Java-based implementation of your domain model by opening the associated `genmodel` file, right-clicking on the root element and _Generate all_

-You may assess the expressivity of your metamodel (*i.e.*, check if it well captures your domain, in your case meaning it supports the modeling of the proposed example) by opening the ecore metamodel, right click on the concept of the root element of your expected model, and choose _Create dynamic instance_.
+You may assess the expressivity of your metamodel (*i.e.*, check if it captures your domain well, in your case meaning it supports the modeling of the proposed example) by opening the Ecore metamodel, right-click on the concept of the root element of your expected model, and choose _Create dynamic instance_.
 Then you can create a model in a tree-based editor, and ensure your metamodel supports the expected model structure.

 ## Part 2 - Textual modeling: definition of the Langium grammar and editor for your language

 After determining the domain, it is time to move on to the actual text editor for your language.
 In this lab, we will be building this editor using the TypeScript-based [Langium](https://langium.org/) workbench to build a Visual Studio Code extension supporting edition of your language.

-If not done already, you will need to install a [node environment](https://nodejs.org/en/download) as well as Visual Studio Code, and then run the command `npm i -g yo generator-langium` to install the Langium project generator.
+If not done already, you will need to install a [node environment](https://nodejs.org/en/download) as well as [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview), and then run the command `npm i -g yo generator-langium` to install the Langium project generator.
 Then, run `yo langium` to create the project.
 This will offer to create a few different things; you **have to** say yes to all of them, pick a language name, extension name and a file extension (*e.g.* .rob).

 Depending on what modeling tool you picked in part 1, the next step can change a little bit.
 If you picked another method than Ecore, skip the following section.